Headstock

 The frets of a guitar refer to the areas between the metal fret wires located on the fretboard, used to separate the guitar’s fretboard into semi-tone intervals.

-Most guitars utilise 21 frets, however, some electric guitars have 24 frets.
+Most acoustic guitars utilize between 18 and 20 frets, however, many electric guitars have up to, and sometimes beyond, 24 frets.

-Fret wires come in a variety of sizes, from tall, short, skinny and wide.
-This chart shows most available fret wires for guitars and other stringed instruments.
+Fret wires come in a variety of sizes, from tall, short, skinny, and wide.
+This chart shows the most available fret wires for guitars and other stringed instruments.

-Fret wires can wear over time, particularly if the guitar is used regularly.
+Fret wires can wear over time, particularly if the guitar is played regularly.
 When this occurs, frets may need to be replaced or repaired.
-This is known as fret dressing which involves levelling and reshaping the top of the fret wire.
+This is known as fret dressing which involves leveling and reshaping (crowning) the top of the fret wire and may be performed as part of a guitar setup.

 Fret Markers / Inlays